Chapter 16:

 "Is that roughly 10,000 Aetris to one of our dollars?"
 I asked Kyoto quietly.

-"It's in that ballpark, yes," he replied, his tone glum.
+"It's in that ballpark, yes," he confirmed, his tone dejected.
 "So this crystal is holding about 15,000 dollars."
-He had clearly been hoping for a multi-million-dollar jackpot.
+He had clearly been anticipating a multi-million-dollar windfall.
 To a corporate heir, it was pocket change; to a commoner like me, it was a fortune.

 "No cheat starting money, huh," he murmured to himself.